List of selected works

 In 2005, Nota moved to Ankara, Turkey with her (now former) husband.
-Since 2007, she has lived with her daughter Aylin in Vienna where she works as freelance composer, musicologist and publicist.
+Since 2007, she has lived with her daughter Aylin in Vienna where she works as a freelance editor, composer, musicologist and publicist.

-From 2011 to 2014, Nota worked as organist at the Zwinglikirche in Vienna.
-From 2009 until today, she has been working for the publishing house Universal Edition as freelance proofreader.
+From 2011-2014, Nota worked as organist at the Zwinglikirche in Vienna.
+Since 2009, she has been working for the publishing house Universal Edition as freelance editor.

 As a publicist, she writes for music magazines Harmonie, Opus musicum, Hudobne rozhledy and Slovenska hudba.

 She also collaborates occasionally on projects of the Czech Radio 3 (Vltava).

 In the fall of 1998, Lenka Nota co-founded (together with Katerina Ruzickova and Marketa Dvorakova) the women composers group HUDBABY (MusiCrones).
 In 2003 and 2009, Nota produced the group’s two CDs

-Since 1999, she has been also member of the Authors’ Rights Union (OSA) in the Czech Republic.
+Since 1999, she has been also a member of the Authors’ Rights Association (OSA) in the Czech Republic.